Home Sweet Tiny Home

 1/4 cup + 1 tablespoon brown sugar

-2 cups wild mushrooms, left whole - or button mushrooms, sliced
+2 cups wild mushrooms, left whole - or button mushrooms,

 4 packs Ramen noodles, seasoning packets discarded